 When we say low-cost in this context, we mean low-cost — OptionsHouse’s and TradeKing’s primary features are their incredibly low $4.95 rate for trades and options, with low per-contract fees to boot.
-These lower fees are very useful for both frequent traders and newer traders who want to start off slow without sacrificing much of their money.
+These lower fees create a more cost-efficient experience for both frequent traders and newer traders who want to start off slow without spending too much on fees.

 Companies like these live or die on their online platforms — the interface by which their customers can buy, sell, trade and research their potential trading strategies.
 In this respect, TradeKing’s platform is quite reasonable and robust, providing streaming quotes and custom charts, investment research and more.